schaferjart/MakeYaMamaLearnEnglish/README.md

 ### 3. Reading with Audio & Highlighting

-- The text is read aloud using a UK-accented AI voice.
+- The text is read aloud using the correct accent for the book's language (e.g., Italian accent for Italian books).

 - As the voice reads, the current word or sentence is highlighted for synchronization.